huggingface/blog/patchtsmixer.md

  ## Train model

  Next, we can leverage the Hugging Face [Trainer](https://huggingface.co/docs/transformers/main_classes/trainer) class to train the model based on the direct forecasting strategy.
-We first define the [TrainingArguments](https://huggingface.co/docs/transformers/main_classes/trainer#transformers.TrainingArguments) which lists various hyperparameters regarding training such as the number of epochs, learning rate and so on.
+We first define the [TrainingArguments](https://huggingface.co/docs/transformers/main_classes/trainer#transformers.TrainingArguments) which lists various hyperparameters regarding training such as the number of epochs, learning rate, and so on.

 ```python